All Episodes

 Tax issue behind us.

-We don't have a tax problem anywhere.
+We don't have a tax problem anymore.

-See, we put the tax issue, we got that done.
+See, we put the tax issue.

-Now we're gonna be talking about spending is the Democrats haven't gotten a message.
+The Democrats haven't gotten a message.

 They're still talking about raising taxes.

-Now with closing loopholes, here's Pelosi also on slay the nation.
+Now with closing loopholes, here's Pelosi also on Slay the Nation.

 No, it is not.